What is trichomoniasis?

 How would I know if I am infected with trichomoniasis if most people show no symptoms?

-The CDC recommends that high risk individuals be tested for STDs regularly even if they have no signs or symptoms of an infection.
+The CDC recommends that high-risk individuals be tested for STDs regularly even if they have no signs or symptoms of an infection.

 Who is at high risk for trichomoniasis?

 According to the CDC, 3.7 million people in the U.S. are infected with trichomoniasis.
 It is more common for women to be infected than men.
 Additionally, older women are at higher risk than younger women due to factors like their increased age and overall health.
+Of course, any man or woman with STD symptoms should be tested for infection at any time.

 Why should I be treated if most people with trichomoniasis are asymptomatic?